Is Ramen “Authentic” Japanese Food?

 In contrast, ramen restaurants usually maintain a consistent menu without seasonal specials.
 At least, I have never come across one that does.

-(4) Close related to annual events such as New Year’s Day
+(4) Relationship to annual events– such as New Year’s Day

 In Japan, there are numerous annual events, such as New Year’s Day, where people gather to enjoy traditional foods together, much like how Americans eat turkey at Thanksgiving.
 However, ramen is rarely served during these occasions, likely because it is a relatively new addition to Japan’s cultural landscape.
-Frankly, ramen isn’t a dish that everyone prefers to eat in a group setting.
+Frankly, it isn’t a dish many prefer to eat alone, rather than in a group setting.

 Ramen shops tend to be quite small, and in popular restaurants, you often find many people waiting for a table.
 In many cases, restaurants encourage diners to finish their meals quickly, making the dining experience resemble fast food.